whiprandolph/bestseller/Part 2 - Why Are We So Lost/14 - The Endless Predation Must End.md

 The Nootkas' response showed me that they had never experienced child sexual assault until encountering an unhealthy nation:

 _"...The people had no way of understandin' what had happened.
 There'd never been anythin' like this in all the time since the beginning of life, and so they could only stare at the proof of horror and feel numb shock.
 They could see what had been done, but they couldn't understand how, or why.
-It had been hard enough to believe the Keestadores [conquistadors] would force a grown woman to have sex when they didn't want, but the thought of sex with a child was just too horrible for the people to even imagine, so they didn't know what to think._
+It had been hard enough to believe the Keestadores [conquistadors] would force a grown woman to have sex when they didn't want, but the thought of sex with a child was just too horrible for the people to even imagine, so they didn't know what to think._[xxx-daughters of copper woman|p73-74]

-_The old woman examined both the babies, and it was as if the sure evidence of what she found shook the centrepost of all creation, and threatened the here and now as well as the past and future..."_
+_The old woman examined both the babies, and it was as if the sure evidence of what she found shook the centrepost of all creation, and threatened the here and now as well as the past and future..."_[xxx-daughters of copper woman|p73-74]

 This story was transformative for me.
 The Nootka lived without child sexual assault until they encountered an unhealthy nation.
 This taught me that it is possible for a whole nation to have _zero_ child sexual assault.